renctan/mongo-solr/README.md

 * There is an issue with the BSON extension binary that comes with the Ruby driver that will cause the daemon to run in unexpected ways.
 This is a machine dependent bug and to check if you're machine is susceptible to this issue, try executing this [snippet](https://gist.github.com/92eb07eebfe362a7f97c) in the Ruby interpreter.
 The output of BSON Ruby and C should be the same.

+# TODO

+* Provide a secured way of specifying username and password for authenticating the databases.

 # Ruby version

 The scripts can run on both v1.8.7 and 1.9.x, but it is not fully tested on v1.8.7, so it is recommended to use this with v1.9.